-Samuel Zell, 73, has been Chairman of the Board of the Company since March 1995, and was CEO from March 1995 to August 1996.
+Samuel Zell, 74, has been Chairman of the Board of the Company since March 1995, and was CEO from March 1995 to August 1996.
 Mr. Zell was Co-Chairman of the Board from December 1992 until March 1995.
 Mr. Zell was a director of Mobile Home Communities, Inc., the former manager of the Company's manufactured home communities, from 1983 until its dissolution in 1993.
-Mr. Zell has served as chairman of Equity Group Investments ("EGI"), a private investment company and division of Chai Trust Company, LLC ("Chai Trust"), since January 2012 and served as chairman and president of EGI from 1999 through 2011.
+Mr. Zell has served as chairman of Equity Group Investments ("EGI"), a private investment company and division of

+Chai Trust Company, LLC ("Chai Trust"), since January 2012 and served as chairman and president of EGI from 1999 through 2011.
 EGI provides investment management and accounting services to the Zell family trusts.
 Mr. Zell is also the co-founder and chairman of Equity International, a private investment firm focused on real estate-related companies outside the United States.
 For more than the past five years, Mr. Zell has served as chairman of the board of Anixter International, Inc., a global supplier of communications and security products; and as chairman of the board of Equity Residential, a real estate investment trust ("REIT") that owns and operates apartment properties.
 Mr. Zell has been chairman of the board of Equity Commonwealth, an office REIT, since May 2014.
 Mr. Zell has been chairman of the board of Covanta Holding Corporation, an international leader in converting waste to energy, since September 2005, was previously a director from 1999 until 2004, and served as its president, chairman and chief executive officer from July 2002 to October 2004.
 Mr. Zell served as chairman of the board of Capital Trust, Inc., a specialized finance company ("Capital Trust") until December 2012.
-Mr. Zell served as a director of Tribune Company, a private media conglomerate, from May 2007 to December 2012, as chairman from December 2007 to December 2012, and as chief executive officer from December 2007 to December 2008, the Tribune Company filed for protection under Chapter 11 of the Bankruptcy Code.
-Mr. Zell was a trustee and chairman of the from April 2002 to April 2003, and its president from April 2002 to November 2002.
-Mr. Zell was the chairman of the board of Rewards Network, Inc. (previously known as iDine Rewards Network, Inc.), an administrator of loyalty-based consumer reward programs, from 2002 until 2005.
+Mr. Zell served as a director of Tribune Company, a private media conglomerate, from May 2007 to December 2012, as chairman from December 2007 to December 2012, and as chief executive officer from December 2007 to December 2009.
+In December 2008, the Tribune Company filed for protection under Chapter 11 of the Bankruptcy Code.
+Mr. Zell was a trustee and chairman of the board of trustees of Equity Office Properties Trust ("EOP"), a REIT primarily focused on office buildings, from October 1996 until its sale in February 2007, and was its chief executive officer from April 2002 to April 2003, and its president from April 2002 to November 2002.
+Mr. Zell was the chairman of the board of Rewards Network, Inc. (previously known as iDine Rewards Network, Inc.), an administrator of loyalty-based consumer reward programs, from 2002 un

-Howard Walker, 75, has been Co-Vice Chairman of the Board of the Company since February 2013, was Vice Chairman of the Board from May 2003 to February 2013, and has been Chair of the Board's Executive Committee since January 2004.
+Howard Walker, 76, has been Co-Vice Chairman of the Board of the Company since February 2013, was Vice Chairman of the Board from May 2003 to February 2013, and has been Chair of the Board's Executive Committee since January 2004.
 Mr. Walker has been a director of the Company since November 1997.
 Mr. Walker has been retired from the Company since December 2003.
 Mr. Walker was Chief Executive Officer of the Company from December 1997 to December 2003.
 Mr. Walker was President of the Company from September 1997 to May 2000, and President of Realty Systems, Inc., an affiliate of the Company, from March 1995 to April 2000.
 Mr. Walker was a Vice President of the Company from January 1995 to March 1995.